Beninho85/BBOrm/README.md

 This framework is optimized for a Sails.js Rest API

-WARNING: THIS IS A PRE-APLHA VERSION
+WARNING: THIS IS A PRE-APLHA VERSION, DO NOT USE IT FOR THE MOMENT

 Installation: